Did You Know That Barcelona…

 …had no beaches until the 1992 Olympics

-Nowadays, there are 7 blue-flagged beaches dotting the city’s 4.5 km coastline.
-Not to mention it has been voted the “Best Beach City” by National Geographic.
+Nowadays, there are 8 blue-flagged beaches dotting the city’s 4.5 km coastline.
+Not to mention, Barcelona was once named one of the best beach cities by National Geographic, with Barceloneta even hailed as the top urban beach.

-…is home to the busiest pedestrian street in Spain
+…is home to one of Spain’s busiest pedestrian streets

 …is older than Rome